Not even a slew of ravaging hurricanes could knock out these national park treasures

 Years of cooperation between the town and the park service meant that officials were able to negotiate an agreement for the park service to use the local dock within two months, even as the work to repair and adapt the dock was taking place.

 Ferry service to the island was restored on November 12, two months after the hurricane hit the Georgia coast.
+Visitors must walk one-third of a mile to the city-owned dock to catch the ferry.

 Cumberland was one of at least 16 National Park Service sites damaged by one of several hurricanes -- Harvey, Irma, Maria and Nate -- that pummeled the United States from mid-August through mid-October in 2017.